LukeZHar/T1A1-Workbook/README.md

 - Enhancing Communication: These technologies can improve communication within a team by assisting in generating responses to queries, clarifying technical jargon, and help to create smoother collaboration on projects.

 - Research and Information Retrieval: ChatGPT and similar models can fetch relevant information, aiding in research for reports or finding solutions to technical problems in software projects by shifting through vast amounts of data.

+- Generating Content: These models can assist in generating written content for reports by providing suggestions, summaries, or even full paragraphs based on the input provided.

 ### References: